By Andrew Catania

 Yes.
 That’s correct because first of all, King had his back problems.
 That happened while we mixed Give Me Your Soul album and then two years later he has his heart issues, so it took some time to recover from that but he recovered quickly I would say and now he’s better than ever, he’s in excellent condition.

 you guys played festivals in Europe with 10,000 of fans and in the US you have to play smaller venues do you think that metal is more popular in Europe than the US?
 If so, what do you say, why?

-It’s really hard to say but it depends on where we play, it seems like the festival thing is really happening over in Europe, I mean there are so many festivals over in Europe and it gathers a lot of people while in the US there are just a few festivals so I would say that’s the big difference.
-The places we played in the states were indoor venues and we did three tours in one and a half years in the states and I think all of them were very successful.
-It’s just different venues you know but the metal fans are still there that’s for sure.
+It’s tough to say, but it depends on where we play, it seems like the festival thing is really happening over in Europe, I mean there are so many festivals over in Europe and it gathers a lot of people while in the US there are just a few festivals so I would say that’s the big difference.
+The places we played in the states were indoor venues, and we did three tours in one and a half years in the states, and I think all of them were very successful.
+It’s just different venues you know, but the metal fans are still there that’s for sure.

 Do you think that metal scene has weakened in America because they follow fads or trends?